samholford/gonc-mdmer/README.md

 27 Apr 2025 Version 1.4
 - Drag and drop a referral docx to immediately parse
-- Replacement of file reading library to improve reliability of list checker
+- Mammoth lib implemented to improve reliability of list checker